jdx/mise/docs/templates.md

 - `str | kebabcase -> String` – Converts a string to kebab-case
 - `str | lowercamelcase -> String` – Converts a string to lowerCamelCase
 - `str | uppercamelcase -> String` – Converts a string to UpperCamelCase
-- `str | shoutycamelcase -> String` – Converts a string to ShoutyCamelCase
 - `str | snakecase -> String` – Converts a string to snake_case
 - `str | shoutysnakecase -> String` – Converts a string to SHOUTY_SNAKE_CASE